sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ***False Appearance.*** When motionless, the rock troll is indistinguishable from a typical boulder.

 ***Regeneration.*** The troll regains 10 hit points at the start of its turn.
-If the troll takes thunder or cold damage, this trait doesnít function on its next turn.
-The troll dies only if it starts its turn with 0 hit points and doesnít regenerate.
+If the troll takes thunder or cold damage, this trait doesn√≠t function on its next turn.
+The troll dies only if it starts its turn with 0 hit points and doesn√≠t regenerate.

 The rock troll has the following additional action: